opentok/opentok-linux-sdk-samples/Publisher-Only/README.md

 ### Rendering the publisher video

-When the published stream is ready for a new video frame,

 The renderer.h and renderer.cpp files define the Renderer and RendererManager C++ classes.
-The application use these to render video frames in the UI.
+The application uses these to render video frames in the user interface.

-When the publisher is ready for a new video frame, the `on_render_frame()` function of the `otc_publisher_cb` struct is called.
+When a new video frame is available in the published stream, the `on_render_frame()` function of the `otc_publisher_cb` structure is called.
 The `frame` parameter of this function is a pointer to an `otc_video_frame` structure.
 When this callback is invoked, the `RendererManager::addFrame()` function (in renderer.cpp) is
 called: